secondo-database/secondo/Algebras/BasicEngine/README.md

 +------------------+-----------------------+
 ```

-To solve the problem the setting `secure_file_priv` has so be disabled.
+To solve the problem, the setting `secure_file_priv` has to be disabled.

 ```bash
 echo 'secure_file_priv=""' >>  /etc/mysql/mysql.conf.d/mysqld.cnf